paalg/mappedlist/README.md

 This class was created because I am very used to working with arrays in PHP, and really missed the same structure in JavaScript/TypeScript.

-This library only supports string values for keys and values at the moment.
+This library only supports string as datatype for keys and values at the moment.

 ## Usage
 ```JavaScript